turfaa/languagetool/readme.md

 # Language Tool
 This is the https://languagetool.org/ API consumer.
+I added some hacks in the check function in the main program.
+You can remove it if you wish.

 ## Usage
 ### Get All Available Languages